SAP-samples/abap-exercises-codejam/exercises/ex4/README.md

 }

 ```
 7. At this point, this is all you need in order to have a working transactional application.
 Later, we will come back and add additional functionality to your behavior definition.
 Save and activate your work.
+You may see some warnings during activation, this is normal.
 <br>![](/exercises/ex4/images/04_02_0070.png)